Shas-9/Labyrinth-game/README.md

 ## Testing

-We're using the Criterion framework for testing in this project
+We're using the Criterion framework for testing in this project: https://github.com/Snaipe/Criterion

 ### Installing Criterion